Why not check out the latest comparison?

 Since Amazon doesn’t have a New York / New Jersey based data center, they got a bit of an edge in regard to distance.
 Even with said advantage, they clocked in as the slowest of the bunch.

 Vultr touts their network speed in comparison to the rest, but couldn’t make good on that, at least in regard to their download speed.
-Uploads they did fine, but not crazy better or anything.
+Uploads they did fine, but not orders of magnitude better or anything.

 Apache Benchmark (against nginx